pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p class="location">Change NOTE 3 as follows:</p>

 <p class="hangingindent">
-NOTE 3 The subsection structure is useful for incremental updates, since it allows a new cross-reference section to be added to the PDF file, containing entries only for objects that have been added, modified or deleted. <del onMouseEnter="mouseEnter(this)" data-issue="147" data-iso="submitted">This also means that cross reference subsections of incremental updates can never have an object number of zero.</del>
+NOTE 3 The subsection structure is useful for incremental updates, since it allows a new cross-reference section to be added to the PDF file, containing entries only for objects that have been added, modified or deleted. <del onMouseEnter="mouseEnter(this)" data-issue="147" data-iso="approved">This also means that cross reference subsections of incremental updates can never have an object number of zero.</del>
 </p>

 <p class="location">Change paragraph below NOTE 3 as follows:</p>